-where S is an estimate of the standard deviation of the logarithms of the annual peak discharges at the ungaged site, SEp is the standard error of prediction of the Fixed Region regression estimates in logarithmic units, and R is a factor that is computed as a function of recurrence interval and skewness, as follows (Stedinger and others, 1993):
+where S is an estimate of the standard deviation of the logarithms of the annual peak discharges at the ungaged site, SEp is the standard error of prediction of the Fixed Region regression estimates in logarithmic units, and R2 is a function of recurrence interval and skewness and is computed as (Stedinger and others, 1993):

-$$R^{2} = 1 + GKx + 0.5 (1+0.75G^{2}) Kx^{2}$$ (2.3)
+$$R^{2} = 1 + G Kx + 0.5 (1 + 0.75 G^{2}) Kx^{2}$$ (2.3)

-where G is an estimate of the average skewness of the logarithms of the annual peak discharges for a given hydrologic region, and Kx is the Pearson Type III frequency factor for recurrence interval x and skewness G. Average skewness values G were defined using design discharges for each region as follows: 0.39 for the Appalachian Region, 0.48 for the rural and urban watersheds in the Blue Ridge and Piedmont Regions, 0.541 for the Western Coastal Plain Region and 0.330 for the Eastern Coastal Plain Region.
+where G is an estimate of the average skewness for a given hydrologic region, and Kx is the Pearson Type III frequency factor for recurrence interval x and skewness G. Average skewness values G were defined using design discharges for each region as follows: 0.39 for the Appalachian Region, 0.48 for the rural and urban watersheds in the Blue Ridge and Piedmont Regions, 0.541 for the Western Coastal Plain Region and 0.330 for the Eastern Coastal Plain Region.

 In order to estimate the equivalent years of record at an ungaged site, the standard deviation of the logarithms of the annual peak discharges (S in Equation 2.2) must be estimated.
-Average values of S were computed for each region and are as follows: 0.3070 log units for the Piedmont-Blue Ridge Region, 0.2353 log units for the Appalachian Plateau Region, 0.3196 log units for the Western Coastal Plain Region, and 0.3104 log units for the Eastern Coastal Plain Region.
+Average values of S were computed for each region and are as follows:0.3070 for the Piedmont-Blue Ridge Region, 0.2353 log units for the Appalachian Plateau Region, 0.3196 log units for the Western Coastal Plain Region, and 0.3104 log units for the Eastern Coastal Plain Region.

-A computer program, originally developed by Gary Tasker, USGS, hence the Tasker Program, can be used to compute the weighted estimate given in equation 2.1 and for determining the equivalent years of record, and standard errors of prediction for these estimates.
+A computer program, originally developed by Gary Tasker, USGS, for use with the Dillow (1996) equations, computes the weighted estimate given in equation 2.1 and determines the equivalent years of record and standard errors of prediction for these estimates.
 The equivalent years of record for the weighted estimate is assumed to be Ng + Nr (see Equation 2.1), the sum of the years of gaged record and equivalent years of record for the regression estimate.
-The Tasker program was updated to use the Fixed Region regression equations shown in Appendix 3.
+The program originally developed by Tasker was updated over the years as new regression equations were developed for Maryland.
+The program was a standalone Fortran program but was also incorporated into GISHydro.
+With the revision of the Eastern and Western Coastal Plain Region equations in this edition of the report, the standalone program is no longer applicable.
+The computation of the weighted estimates, equivalent years of record and standard error of prediction are only available within GISHydro.

-An example of computing a weighted estimate at a gaging station, Youghiogheny River near Oakland, Maryland (station 03075500), a 134.16-square-mile rural watershed in the Appalachian Plateau Region, is illustrated below.
+An example of computing a weighted estimate at a gaging station, Youghiogheny River near Oakland, Maryland (station 03075500), a 134.2-square-mile rural watershed Appalachian Plateau Region is illustrated below.
 The flood discharges for station 03075500 (Qg in cfs) based on 72 years of record are taken from Appendix 2 and are given in Table 2-1.
 Also provided in Table 2-1 are the Fixed Region (Appalachian Plateau Region) regression estimates (Qr in cfs) at station 03075500.